rmap-project/rmap-shell-installer/rmap-installer/README.txt

 * A domain name must exist and be pointing to the system.
 * To support HTTPS, an SSL certificate must be supplied or generated using the included script.
 * For deployments on cloud instances, the following ports must be open: 80, 443.
-* TBD: The following ports may also need to be opened: 7200 (GraphDB), 3306 (MariaDB).
+* For multi-system deployments, these ports also need to be opened: 7200 (GraphDB), 3306 (MariaDB).

 Installated files
-* Server components will be installed under an /rmap directory.
+* Server components will be installed under the /rmap directory.
 * All installed files will be owned by the user that runs the install script.

 Tomcat
 * Tomcat can be installed separately with install_tomcat.sh.
 * A service is enabled so that Tomcat starts automatically when the system reboots.
 * The firewall is enabled and port forwarding set up so Tomcat will function correctly.
-* The default firewall settings are use to provide access to ports 80 and 443.
 * When installation is done, the main Tomcat page will be at /tomcat on the server.
+* Once Tomcat is running, install_certificate.sh can be used to add an SSL certificate to its keystore.

 GraphDB
 * GraphDB can be installed separately with install_graphdb.sh.
 * A service is enabled so that GraphDB starts automatically when the system reboots.
-* The firewall is enabled and a port permanently opened so GraphDB will function correctly.
 * When installation is done, the main GraphDB page will be at port 7200 on the server.
-* The server will have an "rmap" repository.
+* By default, the server will have an "rmap" repository.
-* The server will have an "rmap" user with password "rmap".
+* By default, the server will have an "rmap" user with password "rmap".

 MariaDB
 * MariaDB can be installed separately with install_mariadb.sh.
 * The MariaDB server is installed, enabled and started.
-* During the initial installation, some security measures are performed on the database.
+* During the installation, some security measures are performed on the database.
-* During the initial installation, an "rmap" database is added and initial tables are created.
+* By default, during the installation an "rmap" database is added and initial tables are created.
-* During the initial installation, the user "rmap" is given access to the "rmap" database.
+* By default, during the installation the user "rmap" is given access to the "rmap" database.

 RMap
 * The RMap components can be installed separately with install_rmap.sh.